30 June 2025

 • Yeah, capitalism can lead to fascism … but as a stupid reaction to capitalism’s failings.
 Fascism is an anti-capitalism of fools with right-leaning sensibilities, not-coïncidentally paralleling how “antisemitism is the socialism of fools”.

-• Yeah, democracy can lead to fascism … but as authoritarian opposition to democracy.
+• Yeah, democracy can lead to fascism … but as authoritarians’ praxis for undermining democracy.

-• Yeah, libdem can lead to fascism … but as opposition to liberal values, out of disgust at equality, rights, even reason.
+• Yeah, libdem can lead to fascism … but as an expression of authoritarians’ disgust at libdem valueslike equality, rights, even reason.

-Fascism is directly opposed to libdem.
-20th century fascists said so, very directly.
-In the US, libdem rhetoric is so integral to our political discourse that our fascists pervert libdem rhetoric with a mix of irrationalist confusion about what libdem rhetoric means together with deliberate bad faith lies.
+This gets slippery in the US, because fascists lay claim to representing the essence of the nation and libdem rhetoric is so integral to our national myths and political discourse.
+But one can easily see how American fascists pervert libdem rhetoric with a mix of irrationalist confusion about what words like “freedom” mean together with deliberate bad faith lies.

 Antifascism